simonecorsi/awesome/README.md

 *   [VoliJS/NestedLink](https://github.com/VoliJS/NestedLink) - Callback-free React forms with painless validation.

-*   [surveyjs/survey-library](https://github.com/surveyjs/survey-library) - SurveyJS is an open-source JavaScript form builder that allows developers to create dynamic forms, multi-step form wizards, and survey applications.
+*   [surveyjs/survey-library](https://github.com/surveyjs/survey-library) - SurveyJS is an open-source JavaScript form builder library that allows developers to create dynamic forms, multi-step form wizards, and survey applications.
 It supports React, Angular, and Vue.js (Vue 3), and can also be used in applications built with plain JavaScript.

 *   [apollographql/apollo-server](https://github.com/apollographql/apollo-server) - 🌍  Spec-compliant and production ready JavaScript GraphQL server that lets you develop in a schema-first way.
 Built for Express, Connect, Hapi, Koa, and more.